Tower of Babel (1986 video game): Plot

 Archaeologist and explorer Indy Borgnine is in search of the fabled Hanging Gardens of Babylon.
 After reading some lost scriptures, he determines that the only way to see them is to travel to the very top of the 64-story Tower of Babel from the Book of Genesis of the Old Testament.
 Upon reaching the Tower, he discovers that the only way to access the floors above him are to solve some challenging puzzles involving loose L-shaped blocks that he finds throughout the Tower.
 To his great surprise, the blocks are capable of balancing very well on top of one another, in order to form staircases.

+Re-releases

+Tower of Babel was released on the Wii U Virtual Console in 2014, and also included on the Japanese-exclusive Namcot Collection for the Nintendo Switch on 2020.
+While the game remained exclusive to Japan for several years, it received its first worldwide release on June 5, 2023 via the Nintendo Classics service, under the name Mystery Tower.
+The arcade version was also released for the PlayStation 4 and Nintendo Switch on March 6, 2025 by Hamster Corporation as VS. Mystery Tower outside Japan under their Arcade Archives series.